 Services for Unemployed Individuals

 Your next opportunity to start credit classes is Summer 2014 semester.
-Classes begin in May, and registration opens in March.
-Once Summer registration is open, find open courses by clicking on the Search for Credit Classes on Middlesex County College's main page, select Summer 2014 from the drop down as the Term.
+Classes begin in July, and registration opened in March.
+Find open courses by clicking on the Search for Credit Classes on Middlesex County College's main page, select Summer 2014 from the drop down as the Term.
 Here's a direct link to the Search for Credit Classes page.
 Click to see the dates of all Summer sessions.

-Please Note: MCC's Tuition Due Date for all Summer classes is May 1, 2014.
-After May 1, if you will be attending MCC using a training grant, you CANNOT register for Fall classes until a signed Authorization to Start Training has arrived at MCC from your OneStop counselor otherwise your classes will be cancelled that evening for non-payment.
-It is your responsibility to ensure that your contract or signed Authorization to Start Training has arrived in the Office of Student Account Services prior to registering for classes.
+Please Note: MCC's Tuition Due Date for all Summer classes was May 1, 2014.
+After May 1, if you will be attending MCC using a training grant, you CANNOT register for Summer classes until a signed Authorization to Start Training has arrived at MCC from your OneStop counselor otherwise your classes will be cancelled that evening for non-payment.
+It is your responsibility to ensure that your contract has arrived in the Office of Student Account Services prior to registering for classes.
 Enrolled MCC students can verify that your contract has been received by checking your CampusCruiser/Web Advisor account in the Financial Profile/Make a Payment section.

 Applying for Financial Aid for Summer 2014 semester?
 You must complete the 2014-2015 FAFSA immediately.
 Read more detailed information on MCC's Financial Aid webpage here.